7 - Give Us a Show Then

 Her words conveyed her rueful smile.
-"My father is a healer who specializes in all aspects of the mind, from basic neural biology, to pyschology.
-He wanted to see what would happen if members of a cohort were routinely and purposely socialized from a young age in a controlled environment.
-A few other masters found it … intriguing and agreed to it.
-Coeus theorized it would improve our skills, solidarity, self-control, that sort of thing.
-But the only things we excelled at were Karaoke and putting on saucey puppet shows.
-Eventually, the Circle disapproved and put an end to it years ago."
+"My father is a healer who specializes in all aspects of the mind, from neural biology, to psychology.
+He wanted to see what would happen if members of a cohort were routinely socialized in a controlled environment.
+A few other masters found it intriguing and agreed.
+Coeus theorized it would improve our solidarity, self-control, behavior.
+Which happened but at the expense of our skills.
+Although we mastered Karaoke and putting on saucy puppet shows.
+Eventually, the Circle put an end to it."

 "Wow, I can't believe your father would experiment on you like that."

-Shrugging, she responded coolly, "It was benign especially compared to some of the development projects I've read."
+Shrugging, she responded, "It was actually great fun and benign compared to some of the development projects I've read about."

 I stopped again, and she halted in response.

-Sighing again from inside her hood, when she spoke she sounded more amused then anything.
-"You mean a conventional digital messages?
-What makes you think I use them like some sort of prol?"
+Sighing again from inside her hood, when she spoke she sounded more amused than anything.
+"If you're trying to..."

-Smiling I stated confidentally, "Let's make it a bet.
-I got access to the best tracking daemons the Order has.
+Nervously I said, "Let's make it a bet.
 If I can track you down, you have to answer."

 "Name your price."

-She was silent for a long time.
-I began to shift my weight about nervously until she spoke, "If you can find me and if your message is appropriate, I will answer.
-If not, I expect a case of that limoncello of yours to arrive by next Christmas."
+She was silent until I began to shift my weight about nervously.
+FInally she spoke, "If you can find me and if your message is appropriate, I will answer.
+If not, I expect a case of that tasty limoncello of yours to arrive within the month, by Christmas."